chocolatey/choco-wiki/QuickDeployment/QuickDeploymentDesktopReadme.md

 ___

+> :memo: **NOTE**
+>
-**NOTE:** This step should _only_ be completed once the license package has been created in the step above.
+> This step should _only_ be completed once the license package has been created in the step above.
-All licensed features are already installed, but will not be functional without a valid license file.
+> All licensed features are already installed, but will not be functional without a valid license file.

 Run the following to turn on the Central Management services in an administrative PowerShell session: